mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 - ✅ Different use cases (e.g. sheathed, unsheathed, left hand, right hand) can be covered by declaring new offset sockets.
 - ✅ Changes to an offset socket only affect one weapon and the socket's use case.
 - ✅ Designers can use familiar tools and a nice UI.
-- ✅ Designers do not have to guesstimate the offsets for each mesh.
+- ✅ Designers don't have to guesstimate the offsets for each mesh.

 If we wrap this convention in a few nice C++ functions and expose them to blueprint we won't need to think about much at all when dealing with attachments.
 For blueprint projects we can wrap the previous couple of nodes in a blueprint function library.